pipeargill/Open-Source-Wearables/README.md

 - **Transhumanist Stillsuit**: With a focus on adapting to air quality concerns, this suit aims to normalize mask-wearing in everyday life with potential for oxygen or inhaler supply.

 - **Mobility Support**: Features focused on user needs such as standing, walking, or wheelchair/mobility aid adapters.
+This is an idea that is a bit outside the current scope of the project, but my goal is to move to full body designs once the head design is mature enough to be modular.

 - **Electronic Integrations**: Future designs will incorporate electronics like heads-up displays, lights, external displays, speakers, fans, ect.

 - **Meshtastic/Radio**: Embedding comms systems.

-- **Wide View Periscopes**: For TV head/Foreverwinter digital shaman design.
+- **Wide View Periscopes**: For TV head/Foreverwinter Shaman design cosplay.
 May end up doing a video feed, but I want to experiment with mirrors a bit here.

 - **Dissect a used camera with a digital viewfinder for digital periscope**: Find common enough model

 - **Space Marine/Zaku/Jin Roh Suit**: Focus on larger/bulky armored cosplay base.
+-
 - **Tactical/Utilitarian Suit**: A base focused on practical use over form.

-- **Ballistics**: Use of embedded printed structures that help resist bullet impacts—explore molecular geometries such as diamond, double diamond, graphene, and variations on these structures.
+- **Ballistics**: Use of embedded printed structures that help resist bullet impacts—explore molecular geometries such as diamond, double diamond, graphene, and variations on these molecular structures in 3D printed resin.

 - **TV Head Prince Robot IV**: TV head character that I plan to cosplay, which should make a good base design.